Corythosaurus: Size

-Proportionally, the skull is much shorter and smaller than that of Edmontosaurus (formerly Trachodon), Kritosaurus, or Saurolophus, but when including its crest, its superficial area is almost as large.
+Proportionally, the skull is much shorter and smaller than that of Edmontosaurus (formerly Trachodon), Kritosaurus, or Saurolophus.
+But, when including its crest, its superficial area is almost as large.

 Skull

 Over twenty skulls have been found from this dinosaur.
-As with other lambeosaurines, the animal bore a tall, elaborate bony crest atop its skull, which contained the elongate narial passages.
-The narial passages extended into the crest, first into separate pockets in the sides, then into a single central chamber and onward into the respiratory system.
+As with other lambeosaurines, the animal bore a tall, elaborate, bony crest atop its skull that contained the elongate narial passages.
+The narial passages extended into the crest, first into separate pockets in the sides, then into a single central chamber, and onward into the respiratory system.
 The skull of the type specimen has no dermal impressions on it.
-During preservation it was compressed laterally, so now the width is about two-thirds what it would have been in real life.
+During preservation, it was compressed laterally and the width is now about two-thirds of what it would have been in real life.
 According to Brown, the compression also caused the nasals to shift where they pressed down on the premaxillaries.
 Because they were pressed on the premaxillaries, the nasals would have closed the nares.
 Apart from the compression, the skull appears to be normal.
 Contrary to what Brown assumed, the areas concerned were fully part of the praemaxillae.

-The crests of Corythosaurus resemble that of a cassowary, or a Corinthian helmet.
-They are formed by a combination of the praemaxillae, nasals, prefrontals and frontals, as in Saurolophus, but instead of projecting backwards as a spine, they rise up to make the highest point above the orbit.
+As aforementioned, the crests of Corythosaurus resemble that of a cassowary or a Corinthian helmet.
+They are formed by a combination of the praemaxillae, nasals, prefrontals, and frontals, as in Saurolophus, but instead of projecting backwards as a spine, they rise up to make the highest point above the orbit.
 The two halves of the crest are separated by a median suture.
 In front of the orbit, the crest is made of thick bone.